2017 LATE MODEL STOCK CAR RULES

 SPRINGS and SHOCKS

 2. Coil spring min diameter 2 ½”.
 Coilover eliminator allowed.
-No Travel Limiting Devices inside Shocks
+Only rubber and metal washers allowed on shock shaft.

 1. Multi piston metal brake caliper permitted.